Xntonio/MPC_SO-3-_Satellite/README.md

 <pre>
   <code>
  @article{MPC2023_SO(3),
-  author={José Sénchez, Noé Aldana,Mihai Lungu, and Gerardo Flores}, journal={International Conference on System Theory}, title={Nonlinear model predictive control of a satellite attitude dynamics on SO(3)},
+  author={José Sánchez, Noé Aldana,Mihai Lungu, and Gerardo Flores}, journal={International Conference on System Theory}, title={Nonlinear model predictive control of a satellite attitude dynamics on SO(3)},